cyberconcepts/fco-actor/README.md

 There is also some relationship to typed channels as provided by [Cloud Haskell](http://haskell-distributed.github.io/).

-For a simple usage example see the Control.Concurrent.Actor.Console module.
+For a simple usage example see the [Control.Concurrent.Actor.Console}(https://github.com/cyberconcepts/fco-actor/blob/master/src/Control/Concurrent/Actor/Console.hs) module.